Database, Tables, Views, and Indexes

 Example

-This example exports an existing view in the current database and schema called students.
+This example exports an existing view in the current database and schema named students.

 CREATE INDEX creates a new secondary index.